September is Prostate Cancer Awareness Month, making it a good time to ask an important question: What should men know about prostate health?

 - Prostate cancer is 99% treatable if detected early enough.

-The treatment for prostate cancer varies depending on the stage and aggressiveness of the disease.
+Treatment for prostate cancer varies depending on the stage and aggressiveness of the disease.
 Options can include surgery, radiation therapy, hormone therapy and active surveillance.

 At Upstate Urology at Mohawk Valley Health System (MVHS), Drs.
 Bhat and Goldberg utilize robotic surgery, which can help lessen a patient’s recovery time.